psubedi2026/TIY_DC_Java_Prework/README.md

   <li>Open up the iTerm2 application you installed previously.</li>
   <li>Go to this site: http://brew.sh/ and copy &amp; paste the install command into your terminal (it should be the first thing on that page(</li>
 </ol>

+Working with Git will be a huge part of this class.
+Familiarity with it is going to be a requirement almost anywhere you end up working.
+Its purpose is to store "snapshots" (called commits) of your code, so you can see your progress and revert your changes if necessary.
+It also makes it easy to push your changes to a server, which acts as a backup of your code and a way to collaborate with other programmers.

 <h4 id="install-git">Install git</h4>